adlnet/xAPI-Spec/xAPI.md

 Security beyond authentication (including the interpretation of OAuth authorization scopes) is beyond the current scope of this document and left to the individual LRS provider as an implementation detail.
-Implementors are encouraged to refer to [OMB Memorandum M-15-13](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2015/m-15-13.pdf), which mandates HTTP security practices for all Federal web services, as well as community draft [xapisec](https://github.com/yetanalytics/xapisec) memo for guidance.
+Implementors are encouraged to follow industry best practices, including those outlined in [The HTTPS-Only Standard](https://https.cio.gov) from the office of the White House CIO, which mandates HTTP security practices for all Federal web services.

+The xAPI community is in the process of drafting a set of security recommendations known collectively as [xAPISec](https://github.com/yetanalytics/xapisec).
+The memo is in early draft stage an contributions are welcome.

 <a name="append3"/>